Capital punishment in Islam

-Capital punishment in Islam is traditionally regulated by the Islamic law (sharīʿa), which derived from the Quran, ḥadīth literature, and sunnah (accounts of the sayings and living habits attributed to the Islamic prophet Muhammad during his lifetime).
-Crimes according to the sharīʿa law which could result in capital punishment include, murder, rape, adultery, potentially homosexuality, etc. The death penalty is in use in many Muslim-majority countries, where it is seen as sharīʿa-prescribed punishment for crimes such as apostasy from Islam, adultery, witchcraft, murder, rape, and publishing pornography.
+Capital punishment in Islam is traditionally regulated by sharia, which is derived from the Quran and ahadith.
+Capital crimes in sharia are often interpreted to include murder, rape, adultery, and homosexual intercourse.
+Capital punishment is used in many Muslim-majority countries, where it is often seen as prescribed by sharia for crimes such as apostasy, adultery, witchcraft, murder, and rape.

 Capital crimes and sentencing

 Both the hadiths and the Quran mention specific crimes for which capital punishment is a valid punishment.
-In the four primary schools of Sunni fiqh (Islamic jurisprudence) and the two primary schools of Shi'a fiqh, certain types of crimes mandate capital punishment.
+In the four primary schools of Sunni fiqh (Islamic jurisprudence) and the two primary schools of Shia fiqh, certain types of crimes mandate capital punishment.

 Qisas

 Qisas is a category of sentencing where sharia permits capital punishment, for intentional or unintentional murder.
-In the case of death, sharia gives the murder victim's nearest relative or Wali (ولي) a right to, if the court approves, take the life of the killer.
-Hudud crimes, which are crimes against God, and are considered the most serious offences under sharia law, for which punishments are prescribed in the Quran.
+In the case of murder, sharia gives the victim's nearest relative or wali (ولي) a right to, if the court approves, take the life of the killer.
+Hudud crimes, which are those against God, are considered the most serious offences under sharia law, for which punishments are prescribed in the Quran.
 This includes banditry and adultery:

 The punishment of those who wage war against Allah and His Messenger, and strive with might and main for mischief through the land is: execution, or crucifixion, or the cutting off of hands and feet from opposite sides, or exile from the land: that is their disgrace in this world, and a heavy punishment is theirs in the Hereafter, Except for those who return repenting before you apprehend them.
 And know that Allah is Forgiving and Merciful.